-Before heading out to this fall, call OCRRA at (315) 453-2866 to ensure there is material available.
-Quantities of 1/2" and 1/4" compost are being rationed this season at one to two yards per customer, or by the trunk load, due to high-demand.
-If material is not available at the sites, visit one of the many retailers that carry OCRRA 1⁄4" retailers below.
+Before heading out to OCRRA's Compost Sites its partners in the Ononthis fall, call OCRRA at (315) 453-2866 to ensure there is material available.
+Quantities of 1/2" and /4" compost are being rationed this season at one to two yards per customer, or by the trunk load, due to high-demand.
+If material is not available at the sites, visit one of the many retailers that carry OCRRA 1⁄4" compost in bags.
+See list of continued to grow.
+Cerretailers below.